PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 Modules developers can now indicate the multistore compatibility in the source code of their module, by declaring a `multistoreCompatibility` attribute, and give it one of the following constants as a value: `MULTISTORE_COMPATIBILITY_YES`, `MULTISTORE_COMPATIBILITY_PARTIAL`, `MULTISTORE_COMPATIBILITY_NO`, or `MULTISTORE_COMPATIBILITY_NOT_CONCERNED`.
 Example: `public $multistoreCompatibility = self:: MULTISTORE_COMPATIBILITY_YES`

-This way, the multistore compatibility is indicated for merchants in their back-office for the installed modules.
+This way, the multistore compatibility is indicated for merchants in their back office for the installed modules.
 This information is displayed when clicking on the “read more” link of installed modules in the Module Manager section.

 ![Multistore module compatibility](/assets/images/2021/06/multistore_module_compatibility.png)